Updated September 4, 2021.

 There is no exhibitor fee.

-VCF is still going to try to make some money by selling swag and by running a consignment room again.
+VCF recoups the cost of the show through ticket sales t-shirts, selling swag and the consignment room.
 The consignment room is a great opportunity as it gets a lot of foot traffic from people who attend the show; it would be difficult to find a more targeted audience.
 Since you are joining us for the event, consider using the consignment area.

 Because there is no exhibitor fee we are not providing free T-shirts to exhibitors.
 T-shirts will be available for sale.
 Speakers and volunteers will get a free T-shirt!